 The reason for the pyramid’s construction is still an unanswered mystery.
 However, we have found many coincidences that raise more questions than we already had.

-Thanks for stay with us.
-If you want to more about The Pyramids Of Egypt, Please feel free comment in the description.
+Thanks for staying with us.
+If you want to more about The Pyramids Of Egypt, Please feel free to comment in the description.